Join the Adventure: Become a City Kids Program Volunteer!

 What’s the time commitment expected of volunteers?

 Program Volunteers are asked to join 3-4 programs per year (usually between September and May) – these could be as short as an afternoon or as long as an overnight backpacking trip.
 This number will always vary a little because our programs vary, our needs vary, and the availability and skillset of our volunteers also varies.
-If you don’t think you can commit to 3-4 per year, we recommend you join Friends of City Kids instead.

 Can I bring my friends to volunteer on a trip with me?